 Agape means feast in English and the feast on offer here is a virtuous one thanks to the 100% local philosophy of this original pizza place catering for vegans, veggies and meat eaters.
 Pierre-Yves Combradet is a committed and passionate pizza chef, who takes an unconventional approach with his sourdough bases, topped with amazing local produce that varies with the seasons (cream of broccoli, cream of carrot, Muscadet sausage, gwell).
 Delicious and sustainable!

-Fans of crispy lace-like buckwheat pancakes flock to this classic olde-worlde crêperie, just steps from Rue Crébillon. Émilie and Julien welcome us into their retro-chic world for a magical meal with a Breton twist.
+Fans of crispy lace-like buckwheat pancakes flock to this classic olde-worlde crêperie, just steps from Rue Crébillon. Émilie and Julien Claussen welcome us into their retro-chic world for a magical meal with a Breton twist.
 At the billig, the master crêpier fills his galettes and crêpes with great quality seasonal produce.
 Everything is oozing with salted butter, of course, and there’s a drinks menu that’s just as original as the place itself.

 Whether it’s the setting, the cuisine, or the atmosphere, Le Canclaux has all the hallmarks of a neighbourhood bistro.
 It’s a popular place to come for a coffee, a drink or one of Louis-David Hatte’s dishes, from morning till night.
 In keeping with the style of the place, you can enjoy traditional old-fashioned, in-season dishes at lunchtime, alongside its many regulars.
 In the evening, it’s all about sharing plates, that is, if you can bear to share them!
 There’s a good wine selection to wash everything down and a great, lively atmosphere.